Indoor Swimming Pools in NYC That Offer Day Passes

 482 West 43rd Street near 10th Avenue

 If you're in the mood for a little luxury, try this hotel rooftop pool with a retractable glass roof.
 The lap pool has a separate area for kids.
 Day passes include use of the gym, saunas, and whirlpool.
 Weekday passes cost $35 per day; the weekend price is $40.
-Children ages 6-17 enter any day of the week for $10 per day, but must be accompanied by an adult.
-Children ages 5 and younger are free.
+Children ages 6-17 enter any day of the week for $10 but must be accompanied by an adult.
+Children ages 5 and younger are FREE.
 Kids are only allowed in the pool during children's swim hours, so call ahead or visit the website to confirm the day's schedule.
 Children's swim classes and monthly and annual memberships are available.
-They even offer scuba instruction too, perfect if you want to get certified for a trip!

 Riverbank State Park – Harlem